-All visits to the medical room are recorded for a minor accident sheet

-(see attached).
-Cuts are treated with water and dressed if appropriate.
-If after care is required for a minor accident a Notification form (see attached) is completed and given to the person collecting the child at the end of the day.
-A copy is kept and seen by the Headteacher.
+All visits to the medical room are recorded on a minor accident sheet (see attached).
+Cuts are treated with water and dressed if appropriate, using PPE.
+If after care is required for a minor accident a telephone call would be made to the parent.
 Parents will be asked to collect a child if he/she is very distressed or requires further treatment.
 When a more serious accident occurs an ambulance will be called and the parent or nominated adult will be contacted.
 If the parent is not at school when the ambulance arrives, a member of staff will accompany the child to hospital and stay until a parent or nominated adult arrives.
 The member of staff will take with them any medical and contact information.
 For all serious accidents an injury report form is completed online.